 The doctor might recommend surgery for patients who have heart valve damage or any other heart problems.
 Surgery will help in fixing the heart valve and improving heart functionality.

 Once the treatment is complete, the healthcare expert will identify the bacteria sources in the blood and treat them.
-In future, it is recommended one must take preventive antibiotics as per national guidelines.
+In the future, it is recommended one must take preventive antibiotics as per national guidelines.

 FAQs